About Sak Yant Chiang Mai

 History of Sak Yant Chiang Mai – The First Shop

-The First Sak Yant Chiang Mai Shop
+About Sak Yant Chiang Mai's 1st Shop

 Nana had thought about opening a small street side information center.
 Initially the idea was to provide a venue where people could come in and make inquiries while she was out on tours.
 Her Sak Yant Tours were small and intimate and Nana wanted to give 100% attention to her guests.